 Kübler-Ross's concepts arose from many hours of interviewing dying patients but her one size fits all theories have subsequently been criticised as being too neat for general application.
 However, at a time when talking to patients about cancer was thought of as taboo, she did promote the idea that giving the dying patient an opportunity to voice their emotions was a positive and helpful approach.

-Knowing when to treat depression with antidepressants is difficult in patients who may suffer early morning waking, loss of appetite and physical illness but clinicians are advised to watch for morbid thoughts such as undue guilt, low self-esteem and inability to feel pleasure (anhedonia).
+Knowing when to treat depression with antidepressants is difficult in patients who may experience early morning waking, loss of appetite and physical illness but clinicians are advised to watch for morbid thoughts such as undue guilt, low self-esteem and inability to feel pleasure (anhedonia).
 At the time of diagnosis, approximately 50% of all patients experience anxiety and depression severe enough to affect their quality of life.
 In the subsequent 12 months, 1 in 10 people will develop psychological symptoms severe enough to warrant specialist intervention.

 The following issues need to be considered: